roman-milk/roman-milk.github.io/tricked-into-lesbian-submission.md

  "She was?"
 I asked, in complete awe of everything.

  Chantelle laughed, "For such a smart girl, you can be rather dense sometimes."
-Report_Story #4